 Of interest was innovation and enterprise, especially supporting young people in social enterprise and start-ups.
 Sustainability and resilience were also topics of interest with Mayor Kassis sharing the efforts Ramallah is undertaking through its resilience strategy, which uses an integrated approach to realising sustainable development in the city.

-It is hoped that the two cities will continue to learn and share from each other and look to increase opportunities for exchange and cooperation on a number of initiatives, including arts and culture, local government, enterprise and innovation, youth and education.
+The two cities hope to foster learning and exchange, seeking to boost opportunities for cooperation across various initiatives, including arts and culture, local government, enterprise and innovation, youth, and education.